ABD: Default Exception Abduction in Finite First Order Worlds: Related Work

-\paragraph{Inductive Logic Programming and Relational Learning.} ILP learns relational rules from examples and background knowledge, with classic systems and formalisms for inducing Horn clauses and relational definitions \cite{muggleton1991inductive,muggleton1994inductive,quinlan1990learning,srinivasan2001aleph,cropper2020learning,raedt2008logical}.
+\textbf{Inductive Logic Programming and Relational Learning.} ILP learns relational rules from examples and background knowledge, with classic systems and formalisms for inducing Horn clauses and relational definitions \cite{muggleton1991inductive,muggleton1994inductive,quinlan1990learning,srinivasan2001aleph,cropper2020learning,raedt2008logical}.
+Recent work has also studied LLMs as inductive theory learners under formal inference-engine feedback and graded target expressivity \cite{GandarelaEtAl2025Expressivity}, providing a complementary LLM-centered analysis of logic theory induction.
 While our hypotheses are symbolic and relational, our tasks are not supervised concept learning: each instance provides observations plus a default theory, and success depends on proposing an exception rule that restores satisfiability while minimizing abnormalities.
 This shifts the challenge from matching labels to balancing consistency and parsimony under an explicit non-monotonic objective, with exact verification.
 Synthesizing $\alpha(x)$ from multi-world specifications is also amenable to symbolic ILP and ASP-based learners such as Progol \cite{muggleton1995inverse} and ILASP \cite{law2014inductive}, which can search a hypothesis space with completeness guarantees relative to a language bias.
-Our goal is not to position LLMs as replacements for such solvers but to use the task as a diagnostic: because ABD instances have mechanically checkable solutions, the benchmark quantifies how closely neural models approximate the output of an exact combinatorial search, and where they systematically fall short (validity failures, parsimony inflation, holdout brittleness).
+The benchmark is meaningful beyond LLMs, but our empirical scope here is LLM diagnosis rather than an exhaustive comparison across symbolic, ILP-, ASP-, or neuro-symbolic systems.

-\paragraph{Program Synthesis and Solver-Aided Search.} Our tasks can be viewed as constrained synthesis: produce a symbolic artifact that satisfies a solver-checkable specification.
+\textbf{Program Synthesis and Solver-Aided Search.} Our tasks can be viewed as constrained synthesis: produce a symbolic artifact that satisfies a solver-checkable specification.
 This aligns with solver-aided languages and synthesis paradigms such as Sketch, CEGIS, and syntax-guided synthesis \cite{solarlezama2006sketch,solarlezama2008thesis,alur2013sygus,torlak2014rosette}.
 A key difference is that our specifications are \emph{multi-world} and explicitly \emph{costed}: hypotheses must simultaneously repair multiple structures, and evaluation tracks both validity and the gap between a model's abnormality cost and a solver-computed lower bound.